-Slack identifies as a fun to use app to ease out the communication in office.
-Using words and phrases like “simpler, more pleasant, and productive”, and “Made with <3 (love) by Slack” only enforces this in the audience’s mind.
+Slack identifies as fun to use the app to ease out the communication in an office.
+Using words and phrases like “simpler, more pleasant, and productive”, and “Made with <3 (love) by Slack” only enforce this in the audience’s mind.
 And this easy-going attitude is visible in all of their content.

 You can do it too by understanding the product and the brand.

 Then come to the second step: Creating a content hierarchy, which will decide how the message is laid out across your website.

 This image from Sitepoint The Web Designer’s Roadmap sums up the point of hierarchy well (place the most important elements where they are most likely to be read)